lgonzalezrouco/pti/p1_servlets/dockerize.md

 *NOTE: A Docker volume can be used to access an application in your filesystem from within a Docker container.
 This is a convenient way to proceed during the development of the application.
 However, when moving to production, having a Docker image with everything inside makes things easier (e.g. deployment automation).
 So, for the containerization we will not need a Docker volume.
 However, we could still need one for persisting application data (not required for the PTI lab).*

-First go into the Tomcat's root folder:
+First go into the folder that contains the "my_webapp" subfolder.
+If followed the recommended steps, this folder will be the Tomcat's root folder (apache-tomcat-9.0.5):

-    cd apache-tomcat-9.0.5
+    cd $USER_HOME/apache-tomcat-9.0.5

+*NOTE: If you did the application within a Docker container, you will need to copy the my_webapp folder from the container to the host with the [docker cp](./../../docker.md) command (we better avoid trying to run Docker within a Docker container).
+If you used a Docker volume to develop the application then you don't have this problem*

 Then edit there a file named "Dockerfile" with the following contents: